deadlyvipers/dojo_rules/introduction.md

 The blackest of prime numbers, I participated in a Code School class and had to create an introduction.
-Thius, this is it.
+This, this is it.